 - Consistency of terminology – Companies translate on a regular basis and have terms that are customized for their business/industry and must be the same no matter what marketing or document you read about the company.
 TM helps keep words consistent across different documents and also with different translators taking on projects for this client.

-- Cost Savings Advantages – Content duplication which the TM picks up allows the translator to save time in certain areas of the translation when sentences, paragraphs are considered duplicates of one another.
+- Cost Savings Advantages – Content duplication which the TM picks up allows the translator to save time in certain areas of the translation when sentences, and paragraphs are considered duplicates of one another.
 This helps us keep lower costs and helps companies save on their bottom line.

 Using translation memory takes caution.
 Translators can not simply let the software program spit out terms and sentences.
 Translators carefully apply duplicate terms into the document and translate documents line by line.
 The more translation projects take place the more the database of content is added for this particular client.
 It allows clients to cut costs due to time efficiencies.